syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 {% endtabs %}

-### Form Authentication
+### Form authentication

-The Blink HTML Converter provides support for form authentication by using cookies.
+The Blink HTML converter provides support for form authentication by using cookies.
 The cookies will be send to web server for form authentication when the HTML page is requested.
 Each cookie is represented by a name and a value.
-Please refer the below code snippet.
+Refer to the following code snippet.

 {% tabs %}

 {% highlight c# %}

-// Initialize HTML to PDF converter with Blink rendering engine HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Blink);
+// Initialize the HTML to PDF converter with Blink rendering engine HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter(HtmlRenderingEngine.Blink);

 BlinkConverterSettings blinkConverterSettings = new BlinkConverterSettings();